yorung/AdamasFramework/README.md

 # How to build for Windows platform

-Visual Studio 2015 required.
-For DX11, just open VisualStudio\Adamas.sln and build it.
+Just open VisualStudio\Adamas.sln and build it.
+Build for Vulkan, the SDK is required.
+Visit https://vulkan.lunarg.com/ for download.
 Build for OpenGL ES 3.1, OpenGL extension header files required.
 Please refer VisualStudio\glheaders\place_extension_headers_here.txt for more information.

 # How to build for Android platform